 Note: For the Original

-Amaroli Urine Therapy
+Amaroli - Urine Therapy

 Mar 20, 2009

-New Members: It is recommended you read from the beginning of the web archive, as previous
+New Visitors: It is recommended you read from the beginning of the web archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why